History

 In the meantime, HSL Properties continued to prosper.
 Today, the company is the largest apartment owner in Southern Arizona and the owner of numerous Tucson hotels.

 Czarina also quickly became instrumental in a number of Tucson causes.
 Her past involvements have included Tucson/Mexico Sister Cities, Tucson Museum of Art League, Open Inn, Angel Charity for Children, La Frontera Center, Steele Memorial Children’s Research Center, Las Familias, Friends of the Cancer Center, Parseghian Medical Research Foundation, Salpointe and St. Cyril’s Foundation, and the Center for Integrated Medicine.
-She currently serves on the boards of San Miguel High School, Tu Nidito, Catholic Community Services, and the Catholic Community Services Foundation.
+She has also served on the boards of San Miguel High School, Tu Nidito, Catholic Community Services, and the Catholic Community Services Foundation.

 Board of Directors